chalmersfsd/cfsd-message-controller/cpp/README.md

 to send a message from a C++ program via websockets to JavaScript.
 In a JavaScript application, this message is received, unpacked, and responded to.

-The first step is define the message; here, we use the file `example.odvd` in this folder on the folder `js`.
+The first step is define the message; here, we use the file `opendlv-standard-message-set-v0.9.7.odvd` in this folder on the folder `js`.
 Apparently, these message files must match - otherwise, the encoding and decoding of the messages will fail.